PowerHouse (programming language): History

 Given the right access and commands, a novice could write simple report programs.
 Just as dangerous, though, the same novice could easily destroy the data as there was no security to whether one can call up any of the interpreters.
 If you had access to QUIZ, you also had access to QTP and QUICK.

 Like all virtual machine languages, PowerHouse is CPU intensive.
 This sometimes produced a visibly negative impact on overall transaction performance necessitating hardware upgrades.
 Cognos practice of tying license fees to hardware performance metrics resulted in high licensing costs for PowerHouse users.

 Migration to the PC

-Cognos initially attempted to move to the Intel platform in 1988 with the DOS-based PowerHouse PC.
-While the product was used by numerous partners to build bespoke applications for small to medium-sized customers it was not entirely unsuccessful at that time.
+Cognos initially attempted to move to the Intel platform in 1988 with the MS-DOS-based PowerHouse PC.
+While the product was used by a number of partners to build bespoke applications for small to medium-sized customers it was not entirely unsuccessful at that time.
 However, Cognos eventually produced Axiant (c.1995), which ported PowerHouse-like syntax to an Intel-based Microsoft Windows visual development environment and linked it to SQL aware DBMS running on these machines.
 The radical changes wrought by the PC revolution, which began just at the time PowerHouse was introduced, eventually brought down the cost of host computers to such an extent that high-priced software development tools such as PowerHouse became unattractive to customers.